 What are the benefits of being a Fieldwork Educator?

 Being a Fieldwork Educator is highly rewarding because Fieldwork Educators play a vital role in preparing the next generation of occupational therapists.
 Fieldwork Educators assist students to translate academic knowledge and occupational therapy theory to practice.
-They also serve a critical role in cultivating professional behaviors and interpersonal skills in students.
+Fieldwork Educators (FWE) also serve a critical role in cultivating professional behaviors and interpersonal skills in students.
 Fieldwork Educators make an enormous contribution to the future of the occupational therapy profession.
+In return, the stimulation for learning is given back to the supervising therapist just by the work involved in promoting a learning environment for the student.